 Even more important than the cosmetic aspect, however, is stability against external impact.
 For example, if a child with a BONEBRIDGE implant hits their head, the implant resting solidly within the bone and its two-point fixation minimize the risk of damage to the implant.
 Bone conduction implants that are only attached to the bone with one screw carry an increased risk that the implant will be damaged by external influences.9 As mentioned, not a single case of BCI 602 experiencing a technical failure has been reported after more than a year, including possible damage caused by external impact.

 This is not the only reason why BONEBRIDGE the ideal implant system for active adults and children.
 With a robust and flexible design that is suitable for nearly any anatomy and secure fixation, your patients are equipped for all situations.
-And last but not least, this leads us to another advantage of BONEBRIDGE: MRI safety.
+And last but not least, this leads us to another advantage of BONEBRIDGE: safe access to MRI.

-Safe MRIs at 1.5 Tesla With No Discomfort
+Safe Access to MRIs at 1.5 Tesla With No Discomfort

-Both BONEBRIDGE implants—BCI 601 and BCI 602—were made for safe MRI scans at a strength of 1.5 T. They enable MRIs at 1.5 Tesla without additional surgery, without discomfort and without hearing downtime.* Users simply remove the audio processor immediately before the MRI scan and can use it again to hear immediately afterwards.
-We’re also the first and only hearing implant manufacturer to offer a comprehensive lifelong MRI Guarantee.
+Both BONEBRIDGE implants—BCI 601 and BCI 602—were made for safe access to MRI scans at a strength of 1.5 T.* They enable MRIs at 1.5 Tesla without additional surgery (unless required for diagnostic reasons), without discomfort and without hearing downtime.
+Users simply remove the audio processor immediately before the MRI scan and can use it again to hear immediately afterwards.
+We’re also the first and only hearing implant manufacturer to offer a life-long and worldwide MRI Guarantee.**

 The Ideal Choice